mikdadkanbar/CI_CD_pipeline2/README.md

 we can view the generated ssh key with the command 'cat'

-> Next step is to clone the github repo git clone git@github.com:mikdadkanbar/CI_CD_pipeline2.git]
+> Next step is to clone the github repo :

+"git clone git@github.com:mikdadkanbar/CI_CD_pipeline2.git]"

  ![plot](./screenshots/git clone .png)